zetifinance/main-website-2023-fork/content/pages/home-page.md

     list:
       - list_item:
           rich_editor: >-
-            Zeti are a bridge between Breathe and the investment funds.
-We have an ambitious target to scale 10,000 vehicles across the UK so we really need player like Zeti who can provide us with security and base of information.
+            "Zeti are a bridge between Breathe and the investment funds.
+We have an ambitious target to scale 10,000 vehicles across the UK so we really need players like Zeti who can provide us with security and a base of information."

             \- Jeff Davis, Breathe COO
           image: /img/quotation.png
       - list_item:
           rich_editor: >-
-            A particular benefit of the ZERO platform is the pooling of vehicle mileage; with a contracted aggregate mileage across all vehicles, we don’t need to juggle individual cabs to a fixed mileage or end date
+            "A particular benefit of Zeti's platform is the pooling of vehicle mileage; with a contracted aggregate mileage across all vehicles, we don’t need to juggle individual cabs to a fixed mileage or end date."

             \- Asher Moses, Sherbet CEO